VladislavTikh/TicTacToe/Diagrams/README.md

 3. User keeps the turn and return to step 1.
 4. End.
 ##### 1.2.4 View User Information<a name="1.2.4"></a>
-**Описание.** "View User Information" allows authorized user observe personal game results.
+**Describtion.** "View User Information" allows authorized user observe personal game results.
 1. User presses on the User Info tab.
 2. Current screen is changed on User Info screen
 3. User can observe stats and records.
 4. End.
 ##### 1.2.5 Configure theme settings<a name="1.2.5"></a>
-**Описание.** "Configure theme settings" allows user to customize application theme settings Поток событий:
+**Describtion.** "Configure theme settings" allows user to customize application theme settings Поток событий:
 1. Users presses Theme Settings tab on the MainActivity Screen.
 2. Current screen is changed on Theme setting screen.